rmourey26/onyx/SECURITY.md

 # Security Policy
-I recently added a nonce driven CSP in /utils/supabase/middleware.ts based on NextJS docs.
-If any issues are found with the CSP or anywhere else in the app, please let me know.
-Thank you!
+I recently added a nonce driven CSP in /utils/supabase/middleware.ts that's a work in progress.
+NextJS docs indicates the nonce should be passed at the page level in Script which I need to research more to figure out how to properly enable it within Onyx.
+Suggestions are welcome!

 ## Reporting a Vulnerability